The R.A.M.(Rapid Alert Messaging)Emergency System

 Cornell College has established the R.A.M.
 (Rapid Alert Messaging) Emergency System to assist in campus wide notification in events of safety concern.
 This system will disperse instant and simultaneous text messages to all faculty, staff, and students who have registered their cellular phone numbers for this program.
 Messages will be sent only in the event of emergencies by select staff members.

-All students, faculty members and staff members are strongly encouraged to register.
+All students, faculty members and staff members are highly encouraged to register.
 It takes only a minute to register and there is no cost for registration.
 Participants will be charged standard text messaging fees for receiving messages, however, the R.A.M.
 Emergency System will only be used for urgent notifications requiring your immediate attention.
 No junk mail will be issued and the company handling this service will not distribute your phone numbers to other companies.
 Numbers provided for the R.A.M. emergency System are for mass text message notification only and will not be used for individual contact purposes.
 Additionally, R.A.M.
-Emergency System users can also elect to be provided with campus notifications regarding email and internet outages.
+Emergency System users can also elect to be provided with campus notifications regarding email and Internet outages.

 Please note: Some students may have already provided a cell phone number to the College for personal contact purposes, but the College cannot register you for this service.
 So even if you have provided Cornell with your cell phone number, you still need to register for the R.A.M.
 Emergency System.